bookingactivities/booking-activities/readme.txt

 = We are listening =

-Booking Activities has been **designed and developed in collaboration with activity providers** *(nautical, aerial, land, mountain, foot or wheels, outdoor or indoor, sportive or cultural like courses, museums, cinemas...
-And probably yours!)*, and it will always be so.
+Booking Activities has been **designed and developed in collaboration with activity providers** *(nautical, aerial, land, mountain, foot or wheels, outdoor or indoor, sportive or cultural like courses, museums, cinemas...)*, and it will always be so.
 Then feel free to tell us if you miss a feature, if you find a bug or anything to make your booking system better!

 **Report a bug / Request a feature:** [GitHub](https://github.com/bookingactivities/booking-activities/issues/)